 When it comes to bringing nourishing, simple, and flavorful meals to the table, keep this tip in mind: K.I.S.S. and Make it Up.
 Say whaaaat????
 Keep It Super Simple, for starters.
 Delicious, healthy meals don't have to tout a long list of complicated ingredients or require hours spent in the kitchen.
 Heck, they don't even have to require a recipe!!
 Make it up.
 Stock your fridge and pantry with quality ingredients, and let those nourishing foods speak to you when it comes to throwing together a dynamic dish.

 Filling the fridge and pantry with quality whole food items allows for a smooth, stress free meal prep process (for more on how to navigate the grocery store jungle, see this post for a few quick, useful tips).
 What do I mean by “quality, whole food items?”
 When it comes to meat sources, this is one area where you don’t want to sacrifice on quality.
 Opt for grass fed beef or bison, free range poultry, pastured pork and lamb, and wild caught fish.
 If you can find a local source, even better!
 Get to know your farmers and ranchers.
-They're some of the best people in the real food realm.
+They're some of the best people to know in the real food realm.
 For produce, you don’t have to go all organic.
 A very general rule of thumb: if you’re eating the peel of the fruit or veggie, choose organic.
-Any chemicals or pesticides used will reside in the peel.
+Any chemicals or pesticides used will reside most heavily in the peel.
 With organic, you’re ingesting less junk that way.
-If it has a hard peel that will be removed, going the conventional route isn’t so bad.
+If it has a hard peel that will be removed, going the conventional, non-organic route isn’t so bad.
 For more on produce quality and how to choose, check out this easy guide.

 Picture this: dinner time is rolling around, so you look through the fridge and pick out 2-3 veggies to sauté or roast, and a quality protein source.
 Maybe everything goes in the same pan or on the same baking sheet, even easier.
 A little seasoning, grass fed butter, coconut oil, pastured lard, grass fed beef tallow, etc, and you’ve got an exceptional, well-balanced dinner with minimal effort.
 Real food equals real flavor, every time.